aiformankind/lets-stop-wildfires-hackathon-2.0/README.md

 ## AI For Mankind's Wildfire Smoke Detector
 **Can your wildfire smoke detector beat the "AI For Mankind: SUPER DUPER WILDFIRE SMOKE DETECTOR" ?** We need your help and expertise in building a better and improved wildfire smoke detector.

-AI For Mankind had annotated 744 wildfire smoke [HPWREN](http://hpwren.ucsd.edu/) images in 2019 and built a wildfire smoke detector using the annotated images.
+AI For Mankind had annotated 744 wildfire smoke [HPWREN](http://hpwren.ucsd.edu/) images in 2019 and built a wildfire smoke detector aka "The Super Duper" using the annotated images.
 It has shown promising results running against wildfire images captured by HPWREN in 2020.
 See our wildfire smoke detector results below.

 1. 2020-02-05 fire captured by HPWREN camera hp-w-mobo-c, our detector detected the smoke *13 minutes* after fire ignition.